minhhai2209/jira-plugin-converter/README.md

 ## Usage

 1. Install Atlassian SDK.
-This project is currently tested under Atlassian SDK 5.1.10.
+This project is currently tested with Atlassian SDK 6.2.2.
 2. Check out the source code.
 Branch 6.x and 7.x are for JIRA 6.x and JIRA 7.x respectively.
+The generated plugins are tested against JIRA 6.4.11 and JIRA 7.0.5.
 3. `cd` to the project's root directory.
 4. Package with Atlassian SDK: `atlas-clean && atlas-package`.
 5. Convert Atlassian Connect add-on: